qreate/generator-ts-angular/README.md

 Now that the project is created, you have 3 simple Grunt commands available:

     grunt serve         #This will run a development server with watch & livereload enabled. grunt test          #Run local unit tests.
+    grunt protractor    #Run protractor E2E tests.
     grunt build         #Places a fully optimized (minified, concatenated, and more) in /dist

 When `grunt serve` is running, any changed javascript files will be linted using JSHint as well as have their appropriate unit tests executed.
 Only the unit tests that correspond to the changed file will be run.
 This allows for an efficient test driven workflow.